David Hartman (TV personality): News and broadcasting career (1975–present)

-On November 3, 1975, Hartman became the original male co-host of ABC's renamed morning news show, Good Morning America (1975–1987).
+On November 3, 1975, Hartman became the original male co-host of ABC's new morning news show, Good Morning America (1975–1987).
 During his 11 years as a co-host, GMA would often be the highest-rated morning news program on network television.
 Although Hartman did not have a journalism background, he professionally conducted more than 12,000 interviews during his time on the show.

 Hartman usually closed each Good Morning America broadcast with the same benediction: "Make it a good day today."
 In a statement that Hartman prepared for the 30th anniversary GMA broadcast in 2005, he explained, "My daily sign-off line, 'Make it a good day today,' reflected 'GMA's' values and the belief that each of us can affect our lives in a positive way, that our program was, we hoped, a public service."

 Hartman has been an anchor and host of a series of documentaries on the Discovery Channel and PBS member station WNET in New York City.
 Produced by James Nicoloro, the PBS documentaries are a series of "Walk Through" documentaries about various communities around New York City, which include A Walk Down 42nd Street (August 1998), A Walk Up Broadway (March 1999), A Walk Through Harlem (December 1999), A Walk Around Brooklyn with David Hartman and Historian Barry Lewis (2000), A Walk Through Greenwich Village (2001), A Walk Through Central Park (2001), A Walk Through Newark (2002), A Walk Through Hoboken (2003), A Walk Through Queens (2004), A Walk Through the Bronx (2005), and A Walk Around Staten Island (2007).

-In North Carolina, Hartman is also heard on North Carolina Public Radio and WCPE-FM as host of the North Carolina Symphony radio broadcasts.
-For the television documentaries he has done, Hartman would win several Emmy and journalist awards.

 Hartman was the 2017 recipient of the National Association of Broadcasters Distinguished Service Award.

 Personal life

 Hartman was married to Maureen Downey from 1974 until her death on September 17, 1997.
+They had 4 children together.
 In 2001, he married Mary Clark Putman, a widowed homemaker.
-He has four children from his first marriage.